Cutting Edge Magazine

-In the early 1600s a small group of devoutly religious men and women sought to worship God according to the dictates of their consciences.
-These Pilgrims broke from the Anglican church and were persecuted from England to Holland until they boarded the Mayflower and set sail for the New World.
-The Pilgrims were separatists, seeking to restore the true nature of the Gospel to Christian practices from what they believed were the pollutants of Catholicism and the Anglican Church.
+In the early l600’s, a small group of devoutly religious men and women sought to worship God according to the dictates of their consciences.
+They broke from the established church, and were persecuted from Holland to England, until they boarded the Mayflower and set sail for the New World.

-It was this band of Pilgrims, after having lost half their population to an extreme winter, that stuck to the vision laid out in the Mayflower Compact.
-They were thankful for more than surviving harsh weather, they were also thankful that God has preserved their society and would see it to its conclusion.
+It was this band of pilgrims, after having lost half their population to an extreme winter, that stuck to the vision laid out in the Mayflower Compact.
+They were thankful for more than surviving harsh weather.
+They were also thankful that God preserved their society, and would see it to its conclusion.

-The Mayflower Compact stated its purpose for the new colony’s existence: The “advancement of the Christian faith” and formation of a “civil body politick.”
-If the Compact made anything clear, it was that the new government of the colony proceeded from the religious convictions of the colonists—religious freedom giving birth to political freedom.
+The Mayflower Compact stated the purpose for the new colony’s existence: the “advancement of the Christian faith” and formation of a “civil body politick.”
+If the Compact makes anything clear, it is that the new government of the colony proceeded from the religious convictions of the colonists—religious freedom giving birth to political freedom.

-In the 21st century we tend to turn things around.
-We view religious freedom as a guarantee of the State instead of a transformation of the heart.
-Even under the former regime of the Soviet Union, effective missionary work was viewed as a limited possibility as long as communists remained in power.
-When the Iron Curtain fell, American missionary activity surged in the former Evil Empire.
-Yet American Christians working in Russia discovered that the Russian Church was alive and well.
-Likewise, American churches have discovered that in communist China a revival is taking place that will surely transform millions in that country.
-Many of those who have been transformed by their freedom in Christ have turned to political activism to try and free the nation from the grip of communism.
+In the 20th century, we tend to turn things around.
+We view religious freedom as a guarantee of the state instead of a transformation of the heart.
+Even under formerly oppressive regimes like the old Soviet Union, effective missionary work was viewed as a limited possibility as long as the communists remained in power.
+When the Iron Curtain fell, American missionary activity in the old Evil Empire went through the roof.
+Yet, American Christians working in Russia discovered that the Russian Church was alive and well.
+Likewise, American churches have discovered that in communist China, a revival is taking place that will surely transform millions in that country.

-The Mayflower Pilgrims did not develop their convictions about religion, society, or government after they came to the New World.
-They possessed those convictions under the heavy hand of religious persecution in their native land.
-When they came to the New World they could have refused self-government.
-Instead they established their society for their own preservation.
-That government and the ones that followed were built squarely upon the foundation laid in their shared faith convictions.
-Those that would follow in the wake of the Mayflower and the footsteps of William Bradford and the colony he led, would enact laws and draft constitutions guided by many of those same principles Those early founding documents include, The Fundamental Orders of Connecticut, and The Massachusetts Body of Liberties.
-Most of the first State Constitutions contained language that placed the burden for the survival of America upon the backs of those who lived according to the principles set down in the Bible.
+The Mayflower Pilgrims did not develop their convictions about religion, society or government after they came to this continent.
+They first held them while under the heavy hand of religious persecution in their native lands.
+When they came to America, they could have refused self-government.
+Instead, they established their own for their preservation.
+And that government, and the ones that followed, built squarely upon the foundation laid in their shared convictions.
+More than the families lost during the winter, the boat they came on, or the hardships they endured, they shared Christian principles.
+Those that would follow in the wake of the Mayflower and the footsteps of William Bradford and the colony he led, would enact laws, and constitutions, guided by the same principles.
+Those founding documents included The Fundamental Orders of Connecticut, and The (Massachusetts) Body of Liberties.
+Most of the first state constitutions contained language that placed the burden for the survival of America upon the backs of those who would live according to principles set down in the Bible.